AshleyGNC/ROS_Overview/README.md

 # ROS_Noetic_Overview
 Exploring ROS and its applications on robotics projects

-Main Objective: Communication amongst JavaScript and Python Files for seamless component communication.
+Main Objective: Communication amongst JavaScript and Python Files for Component Interaction

 Below is an overview of the work done per day: